Frank País Airport: Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Frank País Airport:

 Access

 The Central Highway (Carretera Central) connects Frank País Airport to the city of Holguín, which lies about 12 km to the northeast.
 The beaches of the Costa Holguinera resort of Guardalavaca, Playa Esmeralda, Playa Pesquero, and Playa Blanca are situated at 1 hour travel and is a reason Canadian and European charters land here.